Hide Search Bar

 In Year 4, pupils will be given a list of 10 spellings from the statutory spelling list each week, which they are expected to learn in preparation for a spelling test every Friday.
 Pupils are expected to demonstrate learning using EdShed or, if this cannot be accessed at home, by asking their class teacher for an alternative.

-Please continue to read regularly with your child at home, as reading regularly will help your child’s vocabulary knowledge, spelling, and writing skills.
+Please continue to read regularly with your child at home, as reading regularly will help your child’s vocabulary knowledge, spelling and writing skills.
 Furthermore, we ask that you encourage your child to learn their multiplication tables up to 12.
 This is an ongoing expectation until your child can confidently recall them in a mixed order and using inverse operations.
 Times Tables Rock Stars should be accessed to help them.

 We shall also send Mathematics, English, Science or Topic homework home on a Friday.
-This must be completed and returned by Wednesday (the latest) the following week.
+This must be completed and returned by Friday (the latest) the following week.

 School website by Cleverbox